 Can a method return an exception?

-A method can only throw exception Method can’t return an exception.
+Ans: A method can only throw an exception.
+The method can’t return an exception.